mridoni/gixsql/README.md

 When you want to build and link from the console, remember also to add the `<gix-install-dir>/share/gix/copy` directory to the COPY path list (it contains SQLCA) and to include **libgixsql** (and the appropriate path, depending on your architecture) to the compiler's command line.

+As an alternative you may call **gixsql** which is a wrapper around the gixsql binary.

 ### Basic command line example